-Identity is a big word that can mean different things to different people.
+Identity can mean different things to different people.
 It might be about who you hang out with, what music you listen to, where you live or what ethnicity you are.
 Simply put – your identity is ‘who you are’.

 However, sometimes you can feel confused about your identity and this can cause feelings of isolation and loneliness.
 It is important to know you are not alone.
 Take your time to figure out what is right for you and stick with it.